Bent Farmhouse, Warburton

-Bent Farmhouse is in Bent Lane in the village of Warburton, Greater Manchester, England, opposite the church of St Werburgh.
+Bent Farmhouse is a 17th-century house located on Bent Lane in Warburton, a village in the Metropolitan Borough of Trafford, Greater Manchester, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 The house was built in 1600 by Robert Drinkwater.
 It was a timber-framed house which was restored in 1880 by the Chester architect John Douglas for Rowland Egerton-Warburton of Arley Hall, who added "Douglas-like features and character".
+It stands opposite the church of St Werburgh, which was built in 1883–85.

+On 12 July 1985, it was designated a Grade II listed building.

 Architecture

 The house is built on a stone plinth.
 It has a brick front with terracotta dressings and much timber framing elsewhere.
 Douglas' restoration is described as being "heavy" and "interesting".